Road to Glasgow: Key summit asks

 The Glasgow summit is the first turn of the ratchet.
 Governments included in the Paris Agreement a clause ‘requesting’ nations to submit updated pledges (Nationally Determined Contributions, NDCs) during 2020, setting tougher targets for reducing emissions by 2030.

-How many governments do so during 2020 will be a key test of the Paris Agreement.
+How many governments do so during 2020, or ahead of the summit in 2021 will be a key test of the Paris Agreement.

 The next turn of the ratchet comes in 2025; and if emissions continue to rise 2020-2025, it may become impossible to meet the 1.5ºC global warming target, and perhaps the ‘well below 2ºC’ target as well.

-The UK’s role, along with its partner Italy and Chile (which holds the UNFCCC Presidency until the Glasgow summit) will be to use its diplomacy to persuade more nations to set ambitious targets during 2020.
+The UK’s role, along with its partner Italy and Chile (which holds the UNFCCC Presidency until the Glasgow summit) will be to use its diplomacy to persuade more nations to set ambitious targets during 2020 and into 2021.

 Targeting net zero